kddior/20180324-SergeDossongui-NYCSchools/README.md

 # - *20180324-SergeDossongui-NYCSchools*

-*THIS APP   allows the user see
+*This is a simple demostration of the NYCSchool api for user to access Open source data on school in NYX

 Time spent: **10 hours** hours spent in total

 ## User Stories

-The following **required** user stories are complete:
+The following  user stories were  complete:

--[x] Display a list of NYC High Schools Get your data here: https://data.cityofnewyork.us/Education/DOE-High- School-Directory-2017/s3k6- pzi2
+- Display a list of NYC High Schools Get your data here: https://data.cityofnewyork.us/Education/DOE-High- School-Directory-2017/s3k6- pzi2

--[x] Selecting a school should show additional information about the school
+- Selecting a school should show additional information about the school

--[x] Display all the SAT scores -include Math,  Reading and Writing.
+- Display all the SAT scores -include Math,  Reading and Writing.
 SAT data here: https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4

--[x] Display website and Adress and  location of school
+- Display website and Adress and  location of school

 ## Video Walkthrough Demo